 Self-medication & homelessness

 Mental instability by itself can lead to reduced employment, or even loss of a job.
 Combined with the cost of purchasing drugs, this can quickly drain anyone’s bank account.
-Homelessness may soon follow, which makes seeking help through a detox center like St. Gregory Retreat Centers absolutely vital.
+Homelessness may soon follow, which makes seeking help through a detox center like St. Gregory Recovery Center absolutely vital.
 When a person is struggling with addiction, other aspects of life like food and shelter may take a backseat to getting the next “fix”.
 When struggling with mental issues is involved, maintaining financial security quickly becomes a difficult proposition.
 It may also lead to conflicts with loved ones and roommates, putting any social safety net a person has at risk.

 Benefits of a Good Detox Program